If there is one thing that Kentucky does well – it is fall! These are some of the best places to experience fall in Kentucky!

 The forest also offers many programs to participate in to enjoy the outdoors even more.
 There are more than 40 miles of trails to explore.

-If you want to check out the beautiful trees from above, be sure to go on the Canopy Tree Walk, which is a short boardwalk that gives you views from 75 feet above.
+If you want to check out the beautiful trees from above, be sure to go on the Canopy Tree Walk, which is a short boardwalk that gives you views from 75 feet above and is good for a romantic stroll with your partner (or even alone!).

 If you have children, be sure to take them to play at the Children’s Play Garden, which allows children to get creative as they have fun.